anjali7604/delta/README.md

 now if uploads folder is not there it will not take d entry and the entry ismade only if the pic gets uploaded

+i have edited d reg.php fileplz use d new code